Voted Best Personal Injury Law Firm By Georgia Lawyers

 - Compassion and Client Focus: Your attorney should empathize with your trauma, whether you’re a family in Buckhead coping with a child’s injury or a victim in Marietta missing work.
 They should communicate clearly and prioritize your needs.
 Our Atlanta team offers personalized care, keeping you informed every step.

 - Negotiation Prowess: Insurers and defendants, like boat operators or rental companies, often deny liability or offer low settlements.
-A skilled boating accident attorney uses evidence, such as BUI records or witness testimony, to counter these tactics.
+A skilled boating accident lawyer uses evidence, such as BUI records or witness testimony, to counter these tactics.
 Georgia’s comparative negligence rule (O.C.G.A. § 51-12-33) can reduce compensation if you’re partially at fault, making negotiation critical.
 Our attorneys maximize payouts across Fulton and DeKalb Counties.

 - Trial Experience: If insurers refuse fair offers, your attorney must be trial-ready.
 Look for courtroom success in Georgia’s courts.
 Our boating accident lawyers, including Robert Friedman and James Cox, have won over $100 million in verdicts, strengthening our leverage.

-- Local Knowledge of Georgia Waterways: An boating attorney familiar with Atlanta’s lakes, like Allatoona or Lanier, and local boating patterns (e.g., crowded weekends on Lake Oconee) understands liability nuances.
+- Local Knowledge of Georgia Waterways: A boating attorney familiar with Atlanta’s lakes, like Allatoona or Lanier, and local boating patterns (e.g., crowded weekends on Lake Oconee) understands liability nuances.
 They know Georgia’s boater education requirements (O.C.G.A. § 52-7-8.4) and BUI laws (BAC limit of 0.08).
 Our Atlanta-native team leverages local expertise.

 - Contingency Fee Structure: Legal costs shouldn’t add stress.
 Choose a firm with no upfront fees, charging only if you win.
 In Georgia, contingency fees typically range from 33% to 40%.
 We offer free consultations and transparency on fees.